Dad…are you feeling left out or maybe even totally useless?

 There is one problem though, and that is distractions.

 I see it all the time when I am outside the house, and it is not just dads who do it.
-Recently, I was in the local park with my son, and across the other side of the park was a mom and her daughter.
-Whilst her daughter was playing, I witnessed the mom with her head buried deep into her cell phone.
+Recently, I was in the local park with my son, and across the other side of the park were a mom and her daughter.
+Whilst her daughter was playing, I witnessed the mom buried her head deep into her cell phone.

 I did not think too much of it when I first saw it because we have a life outside of kids.
-Over the next hour, every time I looked over at the Mom, she still had her eyes fixated on her cell phone.
+Over the next hour, whenever I looked over at the mom, she still had her eyes fixed on her cell phone.

 Ultimately, it does not matter why she was doing it.
-The time she has with her Daughter is precious, and she needs to take advantage.
+Her time with her Daughter is precious, and she needs to take advantage.

-When you have some alone time with your new Baby, actually be there with them.
-When you are on your death bed, I guarantee that you will not regret spending less time looking at your phone instead of interacting with your kids.
+When you have some alone time with your new Baby, be there with them.
+When you are on your deathbed, I guarantee you will not regret spending less time looking at your phone than interacting with your kids.

 Reading to your Baby is an excellent way to use the alone time!
 Studies have shown some huge benefits for Children when Dad reads to them.

 Speak With Someone

 If you are a new Dad and feel left out, or you think you may have symptoms of the dreaded Daddy blues, then some people can help you out.

-Whilst it is good to discuss how you are feeling with those who are close to you, sometimes you will need to discuss your feelings with an impartial therapist.
+While it is good to discuss how you feel with those close to you, sometimes you will need to discuss your feelings with an impartial therapist.

-Search locally for someone who specializes in helping postpartum depression and book yourself in for a few sessions.
-I do not doubt that the tips on this page will help you feel left out, but it is also good to talk.
+Search locally for someone who specializes in helping postpartum depression, and book yourself in for a few sessions.
+I do not doubt that the tips on this page will help you feel left out, but talking is also good.

 Speaking with someone about feeling left out can kickstart the process of being more involved, which your new family will thank you for!